Improwised/kb.repairrabbit.github.io/content/FAQs/how-to-add-new-stores.md

 “Store”
 ![How to add a new store?](/images/faq's/how_to_add_a_new_store/click_store.png)

-Select a “new” from top right corner .
+Select a “new” from top right corner.
 ![How to add a new store?](/images/faq's/how_to_add_a_new_store/click_new_from_right_corner.png)

 Add required details & “save and next”